elasticio/api-docs/source/includes/_components.md

 ### Authorization
-User has to be a member of the Workspace and the component should be accessible to the client (e.g. component from the own Contract or whitelisted components in case tenant feature is enabled and workspace has type `full`).
+User has to be a member of the Workspace and the component should be accessible to the client.
+In case tenant feature flag for component whitelist is enabled and workspace has type `full` - component has to be either from the own Contract or whitelisted.
+Otherwise (i.e. if either feature flag is disabled, or workspace has type `limited`) - it has to be either from the own Contract or public.

 ### Returns